troychaplin/block-accessibility-checks/readme.txt

 = How do I use this plugin? =

 1. Once activated head to the "Block Checks" page under the "Settings" menu
-2. Configure the checks to you liking
+2. Configure the checks to your liking
 4. Click "Save Changes"

 These options will be automatically applied to existing blocks throughout your site and are active as you build new content.